knowledge-lamborghini

 - I will comply with any government demands about this data I am legally compelled to.
 I may or may not inform anyone about instances of this.
 I may or may not proactively coöperate with the authorities in the absence of a mandate to, depending on how I'm feeling about your data and you as a person, on the day when I consider it.

-- For everything except remindmes and starboards (features where this would be extremely annoying), this bot has a sort of loosey-goosey attitude towards correctness, and usually doesn't do anything in particular to catch errors; so, if there are transitory networking issues between the bot and discord, a couple of messages might get dropped here and there.
-(This is on top of the normal downtime the bot occasionally experiences, during which it also cannot receive any messages, naturally.)
+- For everything except starboards this bot has a sort of loosey-goosey attitude towards correctness, and usually doesn't do anything in particular to catch errors except log them in a log file; so, if there are transitory networking issues between the bot and discord, a couple of messages might get dropped here and there.
 Feel free to bring these incidents up as issues on GitHub or batphone if they annoy you, and/or fix my code.
+Note: it's not always obvious what the most desirable error-handling behavior even should be.

 Positive features